syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

 N> Reordering changes are made only in view and not in the underlying data.
-Thus the changes will be reverted when performing sorting, grouping or any other operation that refreshes the view.
+Thus the changes will be reverted when performing sorting, grouping, or any other operations that refresh the view.

-## Drag Indicator View
+## Drag indicator view

-To perform the drag and drop items by [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html) by setting the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnDragIndicator`.
-To display the drag item by defining any custom user interface(UI) in `DragIndicatorView` and its binding context is drag item.
+To perform drag and drop items by [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html), set the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnDragIndicator`.
+To display drag item, define any custom user interface(UI) in `DragIndicatorView` and its binding context.

-N> Must set SfListView instance as reference to `ListView` property in `DragIndicatorView`.
+N> You must set SfListView instance as reference to `ListView` property in `DragIndicatorView`.

 {% tabs %}
 {% highlight xaml %}